fireundubh/playwithfire/kingdomcome/classes.md

 If you want to see more resources like this, [become a Patreon supporter!](https://www.patreon.com/fireundubh)
 # Classes
 Only sections marked as `(completed)` have content.
-Wiki.js does not color nonexistent pages.
+The current version of Wiki.js does not color nonexistent pages.

 ## Warhorse